 The second thing I didn’t really like is the fact that the space for the charger is extremely limited.
 When transported, the charger eats up space from the second compartment.
 I just switched from a Kensington backpack that had the charger compartment on the bottom, so it’s a big deal to me.

-Overall, if you care to part ways with about $100 plus shipping taxes, I highly recommend the bag, unless you really hate the orange color.
+Overall, if you care to part ways with about $100 plus shipping taxes, I highly recommend the bag, unless you really hate the orange colour.
 You can order yours from the Canonical store (this is not an affiliate link, so feel free to click away).